 "In an astonishing burst of creative brilliance, Trivers wrote a series of papers in the early 1970s that explained each of the five major kinds of human relationships: male with female, parent with child, sibling with sibling, acquaintance with acquaintance, and a person with himself or herself.

 "These theories have inspired an astonishing amount of research and commentary in psychology and biology—the fields of sociobiology, evolutionary psychology, Darwinian social science, and behavioral ecology are in large part attempt to test and flesh out Trivers' ideas.
-It is no coincidence that E. O. Wilson's Sociobiology and Richard Dawkins' The Selfish Gene were published in 1975 and 1976 respectively, just a few years after Trivers' seminal papers.
-Both bestselling authors openly acknowledged that they were popularizing Trivers' ideas and the research they spawned.
+It is no coincidence that Richard Dawkins' The Selfish Gene was published in 1976, just a few years after Trivers' seminal papers.
+Dawkins acknowledged that many of the ideas he presented in the book came from Trivers and the research his ideas spawned.
 Likewise for the much-talked-about books on evolutionary psychology in the 1990s—The Adapted Mind, The Red Queen, Born to Rebel, The Origin of Virtue,The Moral Animal, and my own How the Mind Works.
 Each of these books is based in large part on Trivers' ideas and the explosion of research they inspired (involving dozens of animal species, mathematical and computer modeling, and human social and cognitive psychology).

 "But Trivers' ideas are, if such a thing is possible, even more important than the countless experiments and field studies they kicked off.
 They belong in the category of ideas that are obvious once they are explained, yet eluded great minds for ages; simple enough to be stated in a few words, yet with implications we are only beginning to work out."